ufuk-cakir/notes/content/blog/obsidian/introduction.md

 with this workflow you can connect concept notes in your vault to literature.
 For example if you come back months later, you could see in the graph view that *Balkiz et al.* used Genetic Algorithms in their methodology, without having to read thorugh the paper.
 Cool right?

-Check [[zotero-obsidian-setup]] for more information on how to setup this workflow.
+Check [[Obsidian Plugins]] for more information on how to setup this workflow, and for which plugins I currently use.